Champagne Poetry

 "Champagne Poetry" is a song by Canadian rapper Drake.
 Released on September 3, 2021, as the first track from Drake's sixth studio album Certified Lover Boy.

 The songs intro was received well by critics and remixed by other artists such as Lupe Fiasco, Freddie Gibbs, IDK and others.

+Samples

-The phrase "I love you, I love you, I love you" is a musical and lyrical quote from the song "Michelle" by The Beatles.
+The song's main sample comes from "Navajo", a song performed by Jamaican-American artist Masego.
+Masego is credited as a producer on the track.
+Masego's song samples The Singers Unlimited's cover of "Michelle" by The Beatles.
+The main sample, the phrase "I love you, I love you, I love you" is a musical and lyrical quote taken originally from "Michelle".
 Respectively, Drake credits the Lennon-McCartney songwriting partnership on the track.